nirzaf/qts-classfieds/README.md

 *   Create a branch name same as issue name with issue number
 *   Once you done the task commit the changes with most suitable commit message followed by #issue_number
 *   Create the pull request after commit & push the changes to your branch
-*   create a new branch from master and pull the changes from remote/origin master branch and continue with next tasks which are assigned to you under issues
+*   Create a new branch from master and pull the changes from remote/origin master branch and continue with next tasks which are assigned to you under issues
+*   Do not try to commit the master branch